I tried translating an entire Word document with the Cloud Translation API

 Reference: Official Documentation: Migrate to Cloud Translation - Advanced (v3) | Google Cloud

-5.3 Comparing Results With and Without Glossary
+5.3 Comparing Results With and Without a Glossary

-Translate using the created glossary.
+Translate with the created glossary specified.

 python translate_document_handson.py \